ddellacosta/friend-interactive-form-tutorial/README.md

 (def app
   (handler/site
    (friend/authenticate app-routes
                         {:credential-fn (partial creds/bcrypt-credential-fn users)
                          :workflows [(workflows/interactive-form)]})))
 ````

-I've cheated a bit by copying some example code from the [Friend README][1].
-But it includes a bit more than I've explained up until this point: what is the `credential-fn` key, and what is the `bcrypt-credential-fn` function doing in there?
-What is `users`?
+This includes a bit more than I've explained up until this point: what is the `credential-fn` key, and what is the `bcrypt-credential-fn` function doing in there?
+What is `users` supposed to be?

 ## Credentials

-Well, the other thing that Friend lets you do is pass in a function defining how you want to process a user's credentials during the authentication workflow.
-This is what `credential-fn` is doing.
+Friend lets you pass in a function defining how you want to process a user's credentials during the authentication workflow: this is what `credential-fn` is doing.
 As it says in the [Friend README][1]: *Workflows use a credential function to verify the credentials provided to them via requests.
 Credential functions can be specified either as a :credential-fn option to cemerick.friend/authenticate, or often as an (overriding) :credential-fn option to individual workflow functions.*

 That is what bcrypt-credential-fn is, but how does it work?
 Well, Mr. Emerick intelligently chose to use [bcrypt as the default option to ensure real security][5] for your user's passwords.
 And the docs for `bcrypt-credential-fn` state that this function expects *a function of one argument that will look up stored user credentials given a username/id*.
 So, all we really need here is a map with the usernames mapped to the bcrypt-hashed passwords.
 Luckily, Friend also gives us a bcrypt-hashing function, so we'll use that.